-- 2.5 The stages to the Sustainability Appraisal of the National Park Management Plan are as follows: - i.
-Scoping setting the context and objectives, establishing the baseline and deciding on the scope; - ii.
-Assess the National Park Management Plan policies against the Sustainability Objectives and produce a draft Sustainability Appraisal Report; - iii.
-Produce Final Sustainability Appraisal Environmental Report; - iv.
-Produce a Sustainability Statement stating how the findings of the Sustainability Appraisal have been taken into account in the final Plan
+- 1.5 The stages to Sustainability Appraisal of plans are as follows: - Scoping setting the context and objectives, establishing the baseline and deciding on the scope; - Assessing plan policies against the Sustainability Objectives and producing a Sustainability Appraisal Report; - Producing a Sustainability Statement stating how the findings of the Sustainability Appraisal have been taken into account in the final Plan. - 1.6 This Scoping Report is concerned with the first stage.
+It contains: a review of Policies, Plans and Programmes relevant to the Management Plan; baseline information describing the current conditions in the National Park; it identifies sustainability issues facing the National Park and its residentsand establishes a Sustainability Assessment Framework - a set of objectives against which the sustainability of Management Plan policies can be judged.